 On November 6, 1975, the members of Wells Fargo’s Corporate Responsibility Committee (started in 1972) gathered for their bi-monthly meeting to evaluate the bank’s commitment to being a community partner for positive social change.
 Past meetings brought lively discussions around evaluations of the bank’s affordable housing and minority owned small business loan programs.
 Recommendations for more inclusive employment forms, donation policies, and club memberships also emerged in past agendas.

 At this meeting, an idea for a new program was introduced by the committee’s Administrative Assistant Lou Cosso.
 He shared his research on an innovative program that another business had established that offered paid leave for service to the community.

-Fred Romero from Wells Fargo’s Data Processing Division was the first team member selected to serve.
+Fred Romero from Wells Fargo’s Data Processing Division was the first employees selected to serve.
 Fred was born in Nicaragua, and had spent his early life in Costa Rica before attending City College in San Francisco.
-He started working for Wells Fargo while attending classes, and had been a team member for 10 years when his application for Social Service Leave was accepted.
+He started working for Wells Fargo while attending classes, and had been an employee for 10 years when his application for Social Service Leave was accepted.
 Fred had been volunteering his as a tutor at the San Francisco County Jail in San Bruno.
 He used his six month paid leave as an opportunity to develop a stronger tutor programs at the San Bruno jail and to work with a Hayward based prison inmate re-entry program.

 Since 1976, the program has evolved.
-The length of paid leaves has shifted as the number of team members awarded a leave has expanded.
+The length of paid leaves has shifted as the number of employees awarded a leave has expanded.
 Even the name of the program has changed.
-Today, team members around the nation have the opportunity to make a unique impact in their community through Wells Fargo’s Volunteer Leave Program.
-Team members have helped out at camps for children with HIV, worked with cancer survivors, mentored refugees, and more.
+Today, employees around the nation have the opportunity to make a unique impact in their community through Wells Fargo’s Volunteer Leave Program.
+Employees have helped out at camps for children with HIV, worked with cancer survivors, mentored refugees, and more.

 Learn more about Wells Fargo’s Volunteer Leave program and its other community support programs.